vantakapu/vantakapu/README.md

 ### Ravindhar Reddy Vantakapu
 Hey,
 Reach me: [LinkedIn](https://www.linkedin.com/in/ravindhar-reddy-vantakapu/)

 ## Projects
+#### Prediction of the flight price using XGBoost regressor machine learning algorithm
+•	Worked with flight dataset collected from Kaggle containing 300k rows & 13 columns
+•	Visualized the data and found correlations between features using Pandas, Numpy, Plotly, Seaborn, and Matplotlib
+•	Trained the data using the XGBoost regressor algorithm and got an accuracy score of 96.8% for test data

 #### Exploratory Data Analysis and Visualization of Safecast Radiation dataset
 - Safecast radiation dataset collected from Kaggle containing 3M+ rows & 12 columns
 - Merged and Visualized data using Plotly, Folium, Matplotlib to compare radiated countries in the world